 Cultivators and dispensaries are sensitive to the subjective efficacy of particular strains for different patients.
 Therefore, they grow and make available as many strains as possible for targeted ailments.
 Major conditions of focus include HIV/AIDS, cancer, fibromyalgia, glaucoma, Parkinson’s, all types of arthritis, and epilepsy, among many others.

 In terms of particular ailments, sativa strains tend to be better for psychological disorders like depression, PTSD, and anxiety.
 Indicas are often the best for pain and inflammation.
 Thus, they are beneficial for patients with arthritis, fibromyalgia, and cancer.
 However, many diseases are accompanied by side effects like depression and insomnia.
 Therefore, a patient must consider treating both their core disease and also its daily symptoms.
 In the end, each patient will favor multiple strains that will likely fall within the categories of sativa, hybrid, and indica.

 When it comes to aroma, indica strains tend to emit musty, earthy, and skunky odors, while sativas smell sweet, fruity, or spicy.
 This difference in aroma is the result of terpenes.

 Hybrids are simply new and unique strains that are bred from parents of different types.
 A hybrid theoretically possesses many or most of the beneficial medical properties of both its parents.
-Breeders can “cross” any two strains they desire in an effort to create a new strain that delivers the best possible medical efficacy, sometimes for particular diseases like lupus, multiple sclerosis, Crohn’s disease, and epilepsy.
+Breeders can “cross” any two strains they desire.
+This in an effort to create a new strain that delivers the best possible medical efficacy, sometimes for particular diseases like lupus, multiple sclerosis, Crohn’s disease, and epilepsy.

 It should be noted that any two strains can be mixed to create a hybrid.
 While indica/sativa mixes are common and often noted for their “alert mellowness” and productivity, medical cannabis breeders can also mix indicas with other indicas or use two sativas as parents.